 What it means

-TAM (total addressable market) is the upper-bound annual revenue opportunity available if a single product captured every viable buyer in its category.
-It is paired with SAM (serviceable addressable market: the slice the company can realistically reach) and SOM (serviceable obtainable market: the slice the company can realistically win in a defined window).
+TAM (total addressable market) is the highest annual revenue you could reach if a single product won every viable buyer in its category.
+It travels with two narrower numbers: SAM (serviceable addressable market, the slice the company can realistically reach) and SOM (serviceable obtainable market, the slice the company can realistically win inside a defined window).

 TAM